 I wondered if I could create an evocative pedestal sink by placing the sink above the clay counter instead of dropping it down into the counter.
-During my ‘preparation’ stage I made sketches of various ways to make the exposed sink bowl into some kind of imagery in addition to its functional attributes as a hand washing basin.
+During my ‘preparation’ stage I made sketches of various ways to make the exposed sink bowl imply imagery in addition to its functional attributes as a hand washing basin.

 To discuss a consultation